 Beat onomatopoeia into your head with our free, printable onomatopoeia worksheets!
-Pretty much like the word "onomatopoeia", which itself is fun to say, learning onomatopoeia is a pleasant pursuit.
-At its easiest, an onomatopoeia is a word that sounds like the thing it refers to.
-The truth is many onomatopoeia, such as "bow-wow" for example, have seeped into everyday language without us knowing they are onomatopoeia.
-Explore this exciting figure of speech with several activities and tasks complied in our onomatopoeia worksheets with answers.
+An onomatopoeia is a word that sounds like the thing it refers to.
+Explore this exciting figure of speech with several activities and tasks compiled in our onomatopoeia worksheets with answers.

-These worksheets are most recommended for students in grade 5 and grade 6.
+These onomatopoeia worksheet pdfs are ideal for students in grade 5 and grade 6.

-There’s a fiercely kinetic and ebullient energy in onomatopoeia, which makes them such a must-have for children.
-The task in this printable onomatopoeia worksheet is to tell apart onomatopoeic phrases from non-onomatopoeic ones.
+The task in these printable onomatopoeia worksheets is for children in grade 5 to tell apart onomatopoeic phrases from non-onomatopoeic ones.

-Swing between the amusement and learning of sound words with this onomatopoeia exercise pdf for grade 5 and grade 6!
-There's a figure of speech in each sentence.
-Read, find which figure of speech it is, and choose the correct option.
+There's a figure of speech in each sentence in these pdf worksheets on onomatopoeia for grade 6 kids.
+Determine which figure of speech it is, and choose the correct option.